VisionEval/VisionEval-Dev/sources/modules/Modification_Driverless_Vehicles.md

 ### *CalculateMpgMpkwhAdjustments*

-- - *Expected Results*
+- *Expected Results*

-    - The effect of other ops due to driverless vehicles has an impact after certain proportion of driverless vehicles based
-  - ore we should observe a change in speed smoothing factor.
+  - The effect of other ops due to driverless vehicles should have an impact after certain proportion of driverless vehicles.
+This impact should be directly seen on the speed smoothing factors.
+Thus, we should observe a change in speed smoothing factor.
 The speed smoothing factors should be closer to 1 since the proportion of driverless vehicles in the current scenario is low (~8%).
     There's one *issue*:
   - **The speed smoothing factor for 100% driverless vehicles and 0% driverless vehicles are the same.
 I am not sure if that is the intention.**
   - The addition of driverless vehicles should have a minimal effect on the eco-drive factors and the congestion factors.

 - *Inputs*

   - ***LdvDriverlessProp, HvyTrkDriverlessProp, and BusDriverlessProp (Datastore/Year/Marea)***: